franciscosargo/python-AcqBIT/README.md

 - Pystray module installed
 - Pillow module installed

-## Bluetooth extension Installation
+## 1. Bluetooth Extension Installation
-In order to gain access to Python's Bluetooth capabilities, it is necessary to install specific packages that differ for each platform.
+In order to gain access to Python's Bluetooth capabilities, it is necessary to install specific extensions for each platform.

 ### Windows
 PyBluez serves as the best Bluetooth Python extension package for Windows.
 Since the package is not available in the repositories maintained by PyPA, the best current method of installation is to use the package provided by the Anaconda Cloud.
 This requires the creation of a new conda environment, after the installation of the Anaconda distribution, which can be found at: https://repo.continuum.io/archive/Anaconda2-2018.12-Windows-x86_64.exe).